Why, oh why with all the information available to companies, is asking for reviews still seen as a sketchy strategy? Part blog, part rant.

 This phenomena when whittled down is thought to be simply known as loss aversion.
 (Loss aversion in a nutshell).
 Loss aversion is much more complex than just our motivations to leave a negative review, but it helps explain the process a little.

-Long story short, we’re more likely to be miffed and express such dissatisfaction about losing £20, than we would show or share satisfaction for gaining £20.
+Long story short, we’re more likely to be ticked off and express such dissatisfaction about losing £20, than we would show or share satisfaction for gaining £20.

 Scientists believe it comes down to a region in our brain called the ‘insula’.
 The insula plays a part in our emotional responses, which may help explain why we’re more motivated to write a negative review voluntarily, and need a bit more of a push to express a positive experience, generally.